hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_gasPrice

 Returns the current gas unit price in a running node in wei.
-It is the hexadecimal equivalent of the price specified by the [`--min-gas-price`](CLI/CLI-Syntax.md#min-gas-price) command line option when the node was started.
+It is the hexadecimal equivalent of the price specified by the [`--min-gas-price`](CLI/CLI-Syntax.md#min-gas-price) command line option when the node was started or the default.

 **Parameters**